Layell/Smash-3C-Revised-Brawl-Build/Smash_3C_Revised_Brawl/README_KNOWN_GLITCHES.txt

 When unlocking characters, the AltR hidden costume may be used over the default.

-All Star mode is crashing.
+All Star mode may crash.